zbMATHOpen/Update_Links/README.md

     pip install -e .
     ```

-2) Fill in the config_template.ini and save as config.ini
+2) Fill in the config_template.ini and save as config.ini.

-    i) the url should be the endpoint for link items, e.g.
+    (i) The url should be the endpoint for link items, e.g.,
     http://my_host/links_api/link/item

-    ii) fill in database information
+    (ii) Fill in database information.

-    iii) the API-Key is the one used by the zbmath_links_api
+    (iii) The API-Key is the one used by the zbmath_links_api.

 3) Entry points:

-    To scrape all partners and modify the database
+    (i) To scrape all partners and modify the database

     ```
     update-api
     ```

-    To generate csv files (but not update the database) which can be used to
+    (ii) To generate csv files (but not update the database) which can be used to
     manually update the database:
     ```
     update-api --file
     ```
-    This creates three csv files:
+    This creates three csv files: new_links.csv, to_edit.csv, delete.csv with the obvious contents, contained in the update_zblinks_api/results
-    new_links.csv
+    folder.

-    to_edit.csv
+     (iii) To generate the initial csv file corresponding to DLMF

-    delete.csv
+    ```

-    with the obvious contents, contained in the update_zblinks_api/results
+    csv-dlmf-initial
-    folder
+    ```

 4) Adding other partners, updating code: